 [[We assume that the attacker selects the eQTLs using 2 different criteria: (1) Absolute value of the gradient of correlation reported in the eQTL resource, (2) Estimated predictability of the genotype: Entropy of the conditional distribution of genotypes for each individual]]

 We assume that the attacker uses the absolute value of the reported correlation between the variant genotypes and gene expression levels to select the eQTLs.
 Fig SXX shows the distribution of the absolute correlation levels for the eQTL dataset.
 The genotypes for the selected eQTLs are predicted using MAP prediction (Refer to Methods Section 4.3).
-Figure 4a shows the the number of selected eQTLs and the fraction correctly predicted MAP genotypes with changing absolute correlation thresholds.
+Figure 4a shows the number of selected eQTLs and the fraction correctly predicted MAP genotypes with changing absolute correlation thresholds.

 [[Fraction of vulnerable individuals]]

-Using the predicted eQTL genotype selected at each absolute correlation cutoff, the attacker performs the 3rd step in the attack and links the predicted genotypes to the genotype dataset to identify individuals (Refer to Methods Section 4.4).
+Using the list of predicted eQTL genotypes selected at each absolute correlation cutoff, the attacker performs the 3rd step in the attack and links the predicted genotypes to the genotype dataset to identify individuals (Refer to Methods Section 4.4).
 Figure 5a shows the fraction of vulnerable individuals.
 The fraction of vulnerable individuals increase as the absolute correlation threshold increases and fraction is maximized at around 0.35.
 At this value, 95% of the individuals are vulnerable.
-This illustrates that the power of vulnerability is maximized at absolute correlation threshold of 0.35.
-This can be explained by the increase in identifying information leakage as the accuracy of the predicted genotypes increase while there is a balancing decrease in the identifying information leakage with decreasing number of eQTL genotypes predicted.
+This can be explained by the increase in identifying information leakage as the accuracy of the predicted genotypes increase while there is a balancing decrease in the identifying information leakage with decreasing number of eQTL genotypes predicted. [[This illustrates the tradeoff having more correct eQTLs versus the accuracy of predictions]]

 [[Auxiliary Information: Gender and/or Population]]

 We also evaluate the case when the attacker gains access to auxiliary information.
 As the sources of auxiliary information, we use the gender and population information that is available for all the participants of 1000 Genomes Project on the project web site.
 We assume that the attacker either gains access to or predicts the gender and/or the population of the individuals and uses the information in the 3rd step of the attack (Refer to Methods Section 4.4).
 Figure 5a shows the fraction of vulnerable when the auxiliary information is available.
 When the auxiliary information is available, more than 95% of the individuals are vulnerable to identification for all the eQTL selections up to when the absolute correlation threshold is 0.6.
+These results show that a significant fraction of individuals are vulnerable for most of the correlation thresholds that the attacker can utilize.

 Anonymization